 Jesse Jackson Says He Has Parkinson's Disease

-The Rev. Jesse Jackson has announced that he has been diagnosed with Parkinson's disease, saying that he first noticed symptoms "about three years ago."
+The Rev. Jesse Jackson announced Friday that he has been diagnosed with Parkinson's disease, saying that he first noticed symptoms "about three years ago."

 Jackson, 76, released the news in what he called an update "on my health and the future."